dglaeser/xpress/README.md

 To enable an operator (e.g. `*`, or `log`) for expressions, a small set of traits has to be implemented (depending on the features you want to have available for it).
-All currently available operators can be found in the directory [src/xpress/operators] (src/xpress/operators).
-The implementations can also be used as a blueprint to add new operators.
+All currently available operators can be found in the directory [src/xpress/operators](src/xpress/operators).
+These implementations can serve as a blueprint for adding new operators.
 If you find yourself implementing a generally useful operator, consider contributing it back to this project (see [contribution guidelines](#contribution-guidelines)).